 Dental Crowns in Carmel, NY

-Carmel Dental Associates provides dental crowns in Carmel, NY.
+Carmel Dental Associates provides dental crowns to patients located in Carmel and throughout Putnam County.
 Call 845-225-2224 to learn more and schedule your appointment.

 Dental crowns have a number of uses in dentistry.
 They restore strength and function to a tooth with extensive decay or damage, they can be attached to a dental implant to replace a missing tooth, and they act as a support for bridges.
 Crowns allow us to preserve your natural tooth in cases of severe decay, which is the best possible outcome as this maintains the integrity of your jawbone and keeps adjacent teeth from shifting position.